openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 Now  let's build our chess engine and use the local OpenWhisk  to test it locally.
 Source code of the chess engine [is available on GitHub](https://github.com/openwhisk-blog/whisk-chess).

 Code is based on a freely available chess engine written in Go, [CounterGo](https://github.com/ChizhovVadim/CounterGo/pulls).
-I adapted it to run as a stateless serveless action, and I added a front-end in javascript,  using the libraries [Chessboardjs](https://chessboardjs.com) and [chess.js](https://github.com/jhlywa/chess.js).
+I adapted it to run as a stateless serverless action, and I added a front-end in JavaScript,  using the libraries [Chessboardjs](https://chessboardjs.com) and [chess.js](https://github.com/jhlywa/chess.js).

 In order to build the action, you need common tools like `git`, `make` and `docker`.
 Once you got them you can download and build the sources with the commands: